srid/reflex-dom-pandoc/README.md

 - [ ] Table is rendered only in basic fashion; but its attributes are not handled.
 - [ ] `Citation` (Pandoc's `Cite` node)
-- [ ] Footnotes: needs to be index
 - [ ] Misc improvements